dotnet/csharplang/proposals/ref-struct-interfaces.md

 The ability to implement interfaces is only useful when combined with the ability for `ref struct` to participate in generic arguments (as [laid out later](#ref-struct-generic)).

 To allow for interfaces to cover the full expressiveness of a `ref struct`, the language will allow `[UnscopedRef]` to appear on interface methods and properties.
 When a `ref struct` member implements an interface member with a `[UnscopedRef]` attribute, that `ref struct` member must also be decorated with `[UnscopedRef]`.
-The attribute is ignored when the `class` implements the interface.
+The attribute is ignored when a `class` or non-ref `struct` implements the interface.

 Default interface methods pose a problem for `ref struct` as there are no protections against the default implementation boxing the `this` member.